stephenjohnlimb/boot2/README.md

-## Simple SpringBoot App with Gradle
+## A SpringBoot App with Gradle deployed in Kubernetes

+This covers, the creation of a SpringBoot app, using gradle as the build mechanism, then finally deploying it via a helm Chart into a Kubernetes environment (microk8s).

+I also cover an Agile approach on how to do the above.

 ### How did this project get created